QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab06_3D_Image_Analysis.md

   the image: `Edit > Invert`.
 This is the watershed surface.
 To clean up your workspace, save it (`File > Save as > Tiff`) and close it.

+- **Marker**.
+To find markers, we will treat the nuclei as "point sources", and detect them by finding local maxima in the Laplacian of Gaussian image.
+Select the "marker" image.
+We now compute the proper sigma to locate the nuclei.
+We want to detect nuclei, so what should we measure to determine this sigma?
+Now go to `Plugins > FeatureJ > FeatureJ Laplacian`, adjust the smoothing scale (don’t forget about the voxel calibration!), and click OK.
+Candidates for markers are the local minima in the resulting filtered image.
+To find them, go to `Plugins > MorphoLibJ > Minima and Maxima > Regional Min & Max 3D`.
+Select Regional Minima with Connectivity 26 and click Ok.
+What do you think?
+Too many point sources in the background?
+We can filter them using our previously computed mask.
+Load "mask" by dragging it into Fiji.
+Now go to `Process > Image Calculator`.
+And multiply the mask by the image with point sources.
+Save the result as "marker".

 - **Mask**.
 This will restrict the area into which the watershed regions will grow.
 It can be obtained by thresholding a blurred version of the nuclei image, where the sigmas are a bit larger than the ones used